swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 example.

 For the rest of this section, I'll assume that there are two collaborators, Alpha and Beta.
-I'll assume that they have super-easy github names, and that their repositories are at github.com/alpha and github.com/beta.
+I'll assume that they have super-easy GitHub names, and that their repositories are at github.com/alpha and github.com/beta.

 ### Exercise : Get set up